alexandragre/group5-tawk17-project-2023/README.md

 # Cocktail recipe website

 With an extensive database of drink recipes, Sipper is the ultimate location for cocktail enthusiasts and those looking to up their drink game.
-Find and create new recipes!

 The project is a drink recipe website where users can browse and share recipes for a variety of cocktails and mocktails.
 The website has a user-friendly interface.
 The website features multiple sections, including: